noslopforever/NoitomNeuronForUnreal/README.md

 Issues and bugs should be reported to noslopdev@hotmail.com now.

 # Current Version
+## v0.2 2015-10-15

+Based on NeuronAxis version 3.5.19.1225 and SDK Version beta 11 (@Realease Date: 2015-4-30).

+#### Update
+Project: Modify directory architectures.
+Add a sample uproject.
+And integrate plugins to it by default.

+Add: Should apply NeuronAxis's bone data to your own skeleton in AnimBlueprint by 'Do Neuron Skeleton' node.

+Add: Should apply NeuronAxis's bone data to your game logic, by UNeuronBPLibrary's methods.

+Fix: NeuronAnimInstance now use UNeuronActorProxy to handle datas, not link to Neuron itself.

+Fix: Plugins and binaries shall add to your project, not UnrealEngine.

+#### Known issus:

+There is some issus when apply neuron motion to game character.
+It trembles, and cannot apply Z-space movement.

 ## v0.1 2015-9-26

 Based on NeuronAxis version 3.5.19.1225 and SDK Version beta 11 (@Realease Date: 2015-4-30).